DUNE-DAQ/daqconf/docs/README.md

   Ensure that database files are in the "DBE format", alphabetized and with correct spacing

 ### oks_enable_tpg
-  Enable or disable TPG for a Session's ReadoutApplications
+  Enable or disable TPG for a System's ReadoutApplications

 ### validate
-  Attempt to determine if a given Session configuration is valid and does not contain common errors
+  Attempt to determine if a given System configuration is valid and does not contain common errors

 ## Generation Tools